zeppe-lin/pkgsrc-core/hdparm/README.md

 README hdparm

+---

 NOTES
 =====

 It is possible to make the ext3 filesystem reliable across power failures for some hard disk types.
-To do this, add the barrier=1 mount option to the appropriate entry in /etc/fstab.
+To do this, add the `barrier=1` mount option to the appropriate entry in `/etc/fstab`.
 To check if the disk drive supports this option, run hdparm on the applicable disk drive.
 For example, if the following command returns non-empty output, the option is supported:

     hdparm -I /dev/sda | grep NCQ

-IMPORTANT!
+**IMPORTANT!
-The Logical Volume Management (LVM) based partitions cannot use the barrier option.
+The Logical Volume Management (LVM) based partitions cannot use the barrier option.**

 End of file.